IRTF-HRPC/draft-guidelines/draft-guidelines.md

 Threats to the exercise of human rights on the Internet come in many forms.
 Protocols and standards may harm or enable the right to freedom of expression, right to freedom of information, right to non-discrimination, right to equal protection, right to participate in cultural life, arts and science, right to freedom of assembly and association, right to privacy, and the right to security.
 An end-user who is denied access to certain services or content may be unable to disclose vital information about the malpractices of a government or other authority.
 A person whose communications are monitored may be prevented or dissuaded from exercising their right to freedom of association or participate in political processes {{Penney}}.
 In a worst-case scenario, protocols that leak information can lead to physical danger.
 A realistic example to consider is when individuals perceived as threats to the state are subjected to torture, extra-judicial killing or detention on the basis of information gathered by state agencies through the monitoring of network traffic.

 This document presents several examples of how threats to human rights materialize on the Internet.
 This threat modeling is inspired by {{RFC6973}} Privacy Considerations for Internet Protocols, which is based on security threat analysis.
 This method is a work in progress and by no means a perfect solution for assessing human rights risks in Internet protocols and systems.
-Certain specific human rights threats are indirectly considered in Internet protocols as part of the security considerations {{BCP72}}, but privacy considerations {{RFC6973}} or reviews, let alone human rights impact assessments of protocols are not standardized or implemented.
+Certain specific human rights threats are indirectly considered in Internet protocols as part of the security considerations {{BCP72}}, but privacy considerations {{RFC6973}} or reviews, let alone human rights impact assessments of protocols, are neither standardized nor implemented.

 Many threats, enablers, and risks are linked to different rights.
 This is not surprising if one takes into account that human rights are interrelated, interdependent, and indivisible.
-Here however we're not discussing all human rights because not all human rights are relevant to ICTs in general and protocols and standards in particular {{Bless}}: "The main source of the values of human rights is the International Bill of Human Rights that is composed of the Universal Declaration of Human Rights {{UDHR}} along with the International Covenant on Civil and Political Rights {{ICCPR}} and the International Covenant on Economic, Social and Cultural Rights {{ICESCR}}.
-In the light of several cases of Internet censorship, the Human Rights Council Resolution 20/8 was adopted in 2012, affirming that “the same rights that people have offline must also be protected online.” {{UNHRC2016}} In 2015, the Charter of Human Rights and Principles for the Internet {{IRP}} was developed and released.
+Here, however, we're not discussing all human rights because not all human rights are relevant to information and communication technologies (ICTs) in general and protocols and standards in particular {{Bless}}: "The main source of the values of human rights is the International Bill of Human Rights that is composed of the Universal Declaration of Human Rights {{UDHR}} along with the International Covenant on Civil and Political Rights {{ICCPR}} and the International Covenant on Economic, Social and Cultural Rights {{ICESCR}}.
+In the light of several cases of Internet censorship, the UN Human Rights Council Resolution 20/8 was adopted in 2012, affirming that “the same rights that people have offline must also be protected online.” {{UNHRC2016}} In 2015, the Charter of Human Rights and Principles for the Internet {{IRP}} was developed and released.
 According to these documents, some examples of human rights relevant for ICT systems are human dignity (Art.
 1 UDHR), non-discrimination (Art.
 2), rights to life, liberty and security (Art.
 3), freedom of opinion and expression (Art.
 19), freedom of assembly and association (Art.
 20), rights to equal protection, legal remedy, fair trial, due process, presumed innocent (Art.
 7–11), appropriate social and international order (Art.
 28), participation in public affairs (Art.
 21), participation in cultural life, protection of the moral and material interests resulting from any scientific, literary or artistic production of which \[they are\] the author (Art.
 27), and privacy (Art.
 12)."
 A partial catalog of human rights related to Information and Communications Technologies, including economic rights, can be found in {{Hill2014}}.

 This is by no means an attempt to exclude specific rights or prioritize some rights over others.